jakdept/liquidweb-terraform-example/simple-wordpress/readme.md

 Technically, this could be in one `.tf` file instead.
 Below, the content in each file is explained.

-Before giong into that, `output` sections in each file simply show things at the end.
+`output` sections in each file simply show things at the end.
 They do not impact the deployment, just the output you see.
+Relevant useful pieces are shown from each item.

 ```hcl
 output "instances" {